-The anterior cutaneous branch continues to run between the internal oblique and transversus abdominus muscles, innervating both.
-It runs through the internal oblique muscle about 2 cm medial to the anterior superior iliac spine, then passes through the aponeurosis of the external oblique muscle about 3 cm superior to the superficial inguinal ring before being distributed to the abdominal skin superior to the pubic area.
+The anterior cutaneous branch continues anteriorly between the internal abdominal oblique and transversus abdominis muscles, innervating both muscles.
+It pierces the internal oblique muscle about 2 cm medial to the anterior superior iliac spine.
+This branch then passes through the aponeurosis of the external abdominal oblique muscle about 3 cm above the superficial inguinal ring to supply the skin superior to the pubic area.

-The nerve supplies sensory fibers to the internal oblique, external oblique and transversus abdominus muscles as well as the suprapubic skin and posterolateral aspect of gluteal skin.
+The nerve supplies sensory fibers to the the external abdominal oblique, internal abdominal oblique and transversus abdominis muscles.
+The iliohypogastric also supplies the skin of the suprapubic region and the posterolateral aspect of the gluteal region.

-The iliohypogastric nerve also supplies motor fibers to the transversus abdominus and the internal oblique muscles.
-It also innervates the conjoint tendon, a tendon formed from the common aponeurosis of the transversus abdominus and internal oblique muscles.
+The iliohypogastric nerve also supplies motor fibers to the transversus abdominis and the internal abdominal oblique muscles.
+It also innervates the conjoint tendon, a tendon formed from the common aponeurosis of the transversus abdominis and internal oblique muscles.